hyosung11/Launch-School/Courses/journal.md

 18:30 After dinner and I feel tired.

 19:46 Finished Assignment 4.
 Working with Callback Functions, but I definitely need to go back and review it.

+## 20210907 화요일

+10:54 Wasted time trying to figure out why VS Code changed my default terminal shell from zsh to bash.
+It seems to be correct now.
+I still haven't done sprint stuff.
+I want to do Daily Scrum Questions and then study before I go to the gym.

+10:55 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 5 > Assignment 4.
+Working with Callback Functions > Examples 7 ~ 9
+   * [x] 2.
+Read *The Programmer's Brain* | Chapter 3: Decoding your confusion while coding
+   * [x] 3.
+Listened to the Huberman Lab Podcast Episode 25 | How Smell, Taste & Pheromone-Like Chemicals Control You

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 5 > Assignment 5.
+Practice Problems
+   * [x] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 26 | Dr. Karl Deisseroth: Understanding & Healing the Mind

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Motivation for Launch School has dipped.
+I need to prioritize finding a job as my unemployment benefits drop $300 a week after the conclusion of the federal stimulus bonus.

+11:14 Just having a hard time starting to study today.
+Why?
+Noisy with SungOh and Damon playing, but what else?